xv0f/spatial-hash-grid/README.md

 shg.update();
 ```
 ## Notes
-This [video](https://www.youtube.com/watch?v=sx4IIQL0x7c&t=358s) at does a good job explaining what spatial hash grids are.
+This [video](https://www.youtube.com/watch?v=sx4IIQL0x7c&t=358s) at does a good job explaining what spatial hash grids are (although the way this is implemented is slightly different).